thekingsrook/frontend-nanodegree-mobile-portfolio/README.md

 ###main.js

+* Losslessly compressed pizzeria image.
+Created a copy of the image and resized it to 100x75 so that the image is only as large as it needs to be
+* Inlined and compress CSS
+* Added async to javascript file
+* Added width and height attrivutes to image tags
 * Switched querySelector & querySelectorAll with the more efficent getElementsByClassName and getElementById
 * Moved DOM queries such as items, movingPizzas, dx and newwidth out of for loops as it is not necessary for them to be iterated over.
-Moving var items created a significant jump in performance.
+This created a significant jump in performance.
-* In DOMContentLoaded, the amount of pizzas created for rendering is now calculated based upon the height of the screen
+* In DOMContentLoaded, the amount of pizzas created for rendering is now calculated based upon the size of the screen, rather than using the static value of 200